mattbierner/lovense-ios-controller/README.md

 ## Usage
 To get started, simply include `LovenseController.h` and `LovenseController.m` in your project.

 The library use [Core Bluetooth](https://developer.apple.com/library/content/documentation/NetworkingInternetWeb/Conceptual/CoreBluetooth_concepts/AboutCoreBluetooth/Introduction.html) for communicating with the toys.
-To connect a toy, start by scanning for devices:
+To connect a *Hush* or *Lush* for example, start by scanning for devices:

 ```obj-c
 #import "LovenseController.h"